Variegatic acid

 Variegatic acid (3,3',4,4'-tetrahydroxypulvinic acid) is an orange pigment found in some mushrooms.
 It is responsible for the bluing reaction seen in many bolete mushrooms when they are injured.
-When mushroom tissue containing variegatic acid is exposed to air, the chemical is enzymatically oxidized to blue quinone methide anions, specifically chinonmethid anions.
-It is derived from xerocomic acid, which is preceded by atromentic acid and atromentin, and its genetic basis is unknown.
+When mushroom tissue containing variegatic acid is exposed to air, the chemical is enzymatically oxidized to blue-colored quinone methide anions It is derived from xerocomic acid, which is preceded by atromentic acid and atromentin, but the full biosynthetic pathway is unknown.
 In its oxidized form (due to the production of a second lactone ring) is variegatorubin, similar to xerocomorubin.